Shoe throwing: Wedding customs

 In 1887, an article in The New York Times observed that: "[The] custom of throwing one or more old shoes after the bride and groom either when they go to church to be married or when they start on their wedding journey, is so old that the memory of man stretches not back to its beginning."

 Peter Ditchfield, writing in Old English Customs Extant at the Present Time (1896), expands: "We also throw old shoes after young married folk in order to express our wishes for their good fortune.
 Probably this was not the original meaning of the custom.
 The throwing of a shoe after a bride was a symbol of renunciation of dominion and authority over her by her father or guardian, and this receipt of the shoe by the bridegroom was an omen that the authority was transferred to him.
 In Kent the shoe is thrown by the principal bridesmaid, and the others run after it.
 It is supposed that she who gets it will be married first.
 It is then thrown amongst the men, and he who is hit will be first wedded."

+In the Czech Republic, there is a folk tradition of shoe-tossing on Christmas Eve.
+Unmarried girls toss a shoe over their shoulder against the house door.
+If the shoe points outward the house, they will get married the next year.

 Protest

-In many Arab cultures, throwing a shoe at someone is considered an insult.
+In many Arab cultures, showing the sole of one's shoe is considered insulting, as it is regarded as unclean for its contact with the ground.
+Attacking a person with a shoe can be seen as "adding insult to injury".

 In 2008, Iraqi journalist Muntadar al-Zaidi was arrested for throwing two shoes at United States President George W. Bush while the president was visiting Baghdad in protest against the American military invasion and subsequent occupation.
 Al-Zaidi shouted in Arabic: "This is from the widows, the orphans and those killed in Iraq!"
 President Bush ducked and was not struck by the shoes.

 Shoe throwing as an insult is not limited to the Arab world; other notable incidents have involved celebrities and world leaders including Steve McCarthy, David Beckham, Lily Allen, and Wen Jiabao.